python/mypy/README.md

  - Python 2.x support not really yet usable
  - properties with setters not supported
- - class methods not supported
  - relative imports not supported
- - tuples not well-supported as immutable lists
  - somewhat limited operator overloading
  - only a subset of Python standard library modules are supported, and some only partially